There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

-- Print the poems out again, if you don’t want to write them.
+Print the poems, if you don’t want to write them.
 If you did the memory book printing above, you already have them once.
 Print them out again and paste them in the notebook (or write them by hand yourself).
 That way, he can just put in the drawings as he finishes them.
 Some syllabi say to have the child copy it in.
-Almost none of us do that.
+Almost none of them can do that.

-- Schedule Reading Practice.
+Schedule Reading Practice.
 It’s in the online syllabi.
 Ignore the reading plans in Sound Beginnings.
 You will be SO BEHIND if you wait until then.
 MoDG assumes that this point that the child is already snowballing and needs no further instruction.
 Some of us need to drill sight words for that to happen.
 Daily 30 min reading practice.
-And I’ve found that the read alone books are still too hard, I go down my own Learning to Read Alone List this year.
+And I’ve found that the read alone books are still too hard, I go down my own Learning to Read Alone List each year.

-- Gather the “get ahead” supplies on my science supply lists.
+- OLD PLANS: Gather the “get ahead” supplies on my science supply lists.
 Also, see where the experiments fall in your seasons.
 Some of them might be off.

-- Put it in a dedicated box; be a nazi about it.
+- Hide them from your family.
+Put it in a dedicated box; be a nazi about it.
 I seriously had a “hands off” roll of foil.
 Science only!
 It’s the only way to make sure you have the right supplies on the day.
-TOPS supplies are commonly found in the home, but they are also commonly USED UP in the home.
+Experiment supplies are commonly found in the home, but they are also commonly USED UP in the home.